 To continue treating the crown rot infection, sprinkle some ground cinnamon powder into the crown of your orchid plant.
 Ground cinnamon acts as an anti-fungal in this situation.
 It will also keep the area dry.

-Even if your orchid’s leaves have all fallen off, you can still try to save your plant.
-There is a way to save an orchid with no leaves, and I go over that process in another article.
+Even if the orchid crown rot infection has left your orchid with no leaves, don’t throw away your orchid just yet.
+There is a way to save an orchid with no leaves, and I go over that process in another article here.

 In addition, sprinkle cinnamon powder on what remains of the orchid’s main stem.
 Make sure your orchid has good air circulation and light exposure.

 It is safe to resume your regular watering schedule during this time.
-Water your orchid’s roots and potting media once a week or every other week as you normally would have, depending on the season.
+Water your orchid’s roots and potting media as you normally would have.
+Depending on the season, this may end up being once a week or more.

 Crown rot in orchids is 100% preventable.
-A little knowledge can go a long way in preventing this infection from attacking your beloved orchid plants.
+A little knowledge can go a long way in preventing this infection from attacking your beloved orchid.
+Phalaenopsis orchid crown rot and Vanda orchid crown rot are most common if you do encounter crown rot.

 If you enjoyed this article, please pin it and share!